ome/omero-documentation/omero/sysadmins/config.rst

 omero.sessions.max_user_time_to_idle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Sets the maximum duration a user can request before a login is required due to inactivity.
+Sets the maximum duration in milliseconds a user can request before a login is required due to inactivity.

 Default: `6000000`